AxiomProtocol/AXIOM/docs/AXIOM_SUSU_WHITEPAPER.md

 13. ROADMAP

 Future development areas may include:
-• Improved discovery tools
+• Improved discovery tools and regional hub expansion
-• Enhanced group analytics
+• Enhanced group analytics and reputation tracking
-• Broader network support
+• Broader network support and cross-chain compatibility
-• Interoperability with other Axiom modules
+• Deeper integration with The Wealth Practice ecosystem
+• Capital Mode opportunities for graduated groups
+• Real estate and DePIN investment pools

 All features are subject to testing, governance review, and legal evaluation.